Who knew cleaning could be so therapeutic?

-The two photos were posted to the image sharing site Imgur under the title “Me 1 — Depression 0!,” and, since their initial posting, they’ve been viewed over 330,000 times.
+The two photos were posted to the image-sharing site Imgur under the title “Me 1 — Depression 0!,” and, since their initial posting, they’ve been viewed over 330,000 times.

 The images present a before-and-after look at the original poster’s bedroom.
 The “before” picture shows the bedroom covered in trash, the floor almost completely covered in plastic bottles, and the bed itself overwhelmed with clutter.

 The second image shows the exact same room, but it looks almost completely different.
-The mess is gone, the bed is made, the room feels lighter and brighter.
+The mess is gone, the bed is made, and the room feels lighter and brighter.

 The caption for the second image says: